A Thursday at Orca House

 Priya is quiet for a moment.
 "I think it's sad because the books are genuinely good and she made them worse by being who she is."

-No one has a clear answer, but everyone seems to have an opinion.
-As Miss Christel walks by, munching on her tuna sandwich and drinking her tea, she lets the silence linger before pointing out that this is one of the oldest debates: what makes a person a bad person?
-Can a bad person do something good for society?
-What makes something good art?
-Does good art make up for bad politics?
+No one has a clean answer.
+Miss Christel walks by eating her tuna sandwich and drinking her tea, lets the silence sit, and then quietly asks: what makes a person bad?
+Can a person do something harmful and still contribute something real to the world?
+What makes art good?
+Does good art cancel out bad politics?

 "We can still do the play," Priya says finally.
 "We just know what we know."

 At 2pm, Holden picks up the bell and rings it once.
-Community SMART time begins.
+Community SMART goal time begins.

-The Smash Bros idea started Tuesday at a meet-up at Forest Park, when Theo quietly mentioned he was the king of this particular game.
-Prya had wondered if a Super Smash Bros tournament could count as a learning activity.
-Everyone liked the idea, and it started to take shape.
-But everyone knew, from experience, that just wanting to play video games wasn’t a SMART goal.
-The email to parents couldn’t simply say, “We want to play Smash Bros.”
-It had to be something every kid could explain, in their own words, to any parent who asked.
-If even one kid couldn’t explain it, the proposal wouldn’t go out.
-That was the rule, and everyone understood.
-Community goals belonged to everyone; even if someone didn't want to participate, they needed to understand what the others were up to.
+The Smash Bros idea had started on Tuesday at a meetup at Forest Park, when Theo mentioned quietly that he was something of a king at this particular game.
+Priya had wondered aloud whether a Super Smash Bros tournament could count as a learning activity.
+The idea had been received well, and since then it had been taking shape.
+But everyone understood from experience that wanting to play video games was not a SMART goal.
+The email to parents could not say "we want to play Smash Bros."
+It had to be something every kid in the room could explain in their own words to any parent who asked.
+If even one kid couldn't explain it, the proposal didn't go out.
+That was the rule and everyone knew it.
+Community goals belonged to the whole community — even kids who didn't want to participate needed to understand what everyone else was doing and why.

 They gather in the shop.
-The Apple TV is still connected to Keiko’s session, and the laptop screen glows on the wall.
-Soirsha has a marker and is standing at the whiteboard, with the energy of someone who has been waiting for an organized process all day.
-Keiko’s dad refills his coffee and pulls up a chair.
+The Apple TV is still connected from Keiko's session and the laptop screen glows on the wall.
+Saoirse has a marker and stands at the whiteboard, ready.
+Keiko's dad refills his coffee and pulls up a chair.

 "Okay," says Miss Christel, settling at the edge of the group.
 "What's the goal?"